-ii.
+- ii.
 Describe how provider training is evaluated for effectiveness: The OEC professional registry and the Care 4 Kid ImpaCT system tracks provider compliance in meeting the orientation.
-Relatives are required to complete a preservice orientation program the includes the topic areas: child development, SIDS, building and physical premise safety, emergency preparedness, storage of hazardous materials, nutrition and physical activity.
+Relatives are required to complete a pre-service orientation program the includes the topic areas: child development, SIDS, building and physical premise safety, emergency preparedness, storage of hazardous materials, nutrition and physical activity.
 Currently, we do not have an evaluation tool built for the training.
-However, we are partnering with UWC to develop an online evaluation survey that would be optional after the trainings are completed.

-iii.
-Describe how the Lead Agency uses program integrity data (e.g., error rate results, risk assessment data) to inform ongoing provider training needs: OEC uses the results of error rate study to inform ongoing providers training needs in multiple ways.
-During a recent error rate review, the review team identified numerous errors related to self-employment reporting requirements.
-It was found that many families submitted incorrect documentation on their self-employment which delayed process of their applications.
-OEC has contracted with CohnReznick to streamline reporting requirements and has conducted training for United Way staff to better assist providers who help family's complete eligibility documents.
-The training materials are available for reference for on the Care 4 Kids website for families and providers to access.
-Additionally, we found through the error rate process that many families send incomplete applications requiring missing information letter to be sent out.
-The C4K and OEC staff have encouraged families to access the online Parent Portal to submit applications and documentations.
+However, we are partnering with UWC to develop an online evaluation survey that would be optional after the trainings are completed. - iii.
+Describe how the Lead Agency uses program integrity data (e.g., error rate results, risk assessment data) to inform ongoing provider training needs: OEC uses the results of error rate to inform ongoing providers needs in multiple ways.
+We identified numerous errors due to self-employment requirements for subsidy being overburdensome and unclear.
+OEC has contracted with CohnReznick to streamline reporting requirements and has conducted training for United Way staff to better assist providers who help families complete eligibility documents.
+The training materials are available for reference.
+Additionally, we found through the error rate process that missing information is common and have used this to guide providers to assist parents in submitting their applications and documentation online through the Parent Portal.